Succession of the Jersalem Bishops and Church.

 Saint James the Holy Apostle was named the first Bishop of Jerusalem by the Apostles.
 He is listed in one of the several lines of Apostolic Succession in the Eastern Church (although the Roman Church does not like to acknowledge other successions than their of Peter at Rome.
 However there is more proof for the British succession than any other).

 Some people like to point out of the accepted Orthodox lines of the Jerusalem Apostolic succession of Bishops that Marcus the Bishop of Jerusalem from 135AD forward had given up his fight for the Hebrew styled ministry of his predecessors.
 There is no proof for this, other than he’s called their first “Gentile” bishop, and it was when the Jews were outlawed by the Roman Government.
-Many of the prayers of this line today include daily prayers in the Chapels of the Orthodox Anglican Church, singing the Hebrew prayer “Hear O Israel” at the time of daily Communion.
+However, we have ample evidence of the successors of the Jerusalem church in the farthest West.
+Many of the prayers of these Jerusalem lines today include daily prayers in the Chapels of the Orthodox Anglican Church, singing the Hebrew prayer “Hear O Israel” at the time of daily Communion.

-Most historians agreed they cannot prove what all Bishop Marcus changed at Jerusalem but that they were under bondage there.
+Some like to give a stopping point date to be when the Gentile Bishop Marcus took over the priesthood at Jerusalem in 135AD.
+However, historians agreed they cannot prove what all Bishop Marcus changed at Jerusalem but that they all were under great bondages of persecutions there.
 They were indeed forbidden by the Romans from doing many things, and for this reason many more left as Christ had instructed them “when you see the abomination of desolation, flee to the mountains, etc”.
 There doesn’t seem to be any proof of any doctrines taken up by Marcus.
 However in the Didascalia which echoed even through the height of persecution it’s evident that among the daily services, that the Sabbath always held a high place.
 There is much more in our book “the 7th Day Sabbath in the Orthodox Church“.

 Perhaps the Culdees’ line from Saint John is better, as his successors (like Polycarp and Polycrates etc held to the Passover, Feasts, and Sabbaths more strongly.
 They did not give in to the pressure of Rome, and continued to lead all the Bishops of Anatolia.
 Their successors became the Bishops of Lyon in France/Gaul.
 They were later consecrating many of the early British church.
 Some say it was mutual support both ways, sending and recieving the Celtic Missionaries.
 The Celtic Orthodox Church of the Culdees have a large library on the topic.